Teepee78/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. 12-newest_files display the 10 newest files cwd
 13. 13-unique displays unique words in a list of words
 14. 14-findthatword diplays lines containing the pattern "root"
+15. 15-countthatword diplays the number of lines containing the pattern "bin" in file